Chennupati Jagadish: Awards

-Jagadish has received many awards and honours including being elected a Fellow of the American Physical Society in 2003.
+Jagadish has received many awards and honours including being elected a Fellow of the American Physical Society in 2003, and a Fellow The Optical Society in 2005.
 He was awarded the Federation Fellowship (2004–2009) and Laureate Fellowship (2009–2014) by the Australian Research Council.

 He was awarded the 2013 Walter Boas Medal from the Australian Institute of Physics. and the 2015 IEEE Pioneer Award in Nanotechnology.
+In 2016, he received the Nick Holonyak, Jr. Award, "For pioneering and sustained contributions to quantum-well, quantum-dot and nanowire optoelectronic devices and their integration."

-He was named a Companion of the Order of Australia for eminent services to physics and engineering in the Australia Day Honours 2016., and received the UNESCO medal for his contributions to nanoscience and nanotechnologies, and the 2019 Thomas Ranken Lyle Medal from the Australian Academy of Science 2019 was the same year he received the Beattie Steel Medal, Australian Optical Society, and the IEEE Education Award of Electron Devices Society 2, 2019.
+He was named a Companion of the Order of Australia for eminent services to physics and engineering in the Australia Day Honours 2016, and received the UNESCO medal for his contributions to nanoscience and nanotechnologies, and the 2019 Thomas Ranken Lyle Medal from the Australian Academy of Science 2019 was the same year he received the Beattie Steel Medal, Australian Optical Society, and the IEEE Education Award of Electron Devices Society 2, 2019.

 In 2020, he was elected an international member of the National Academy of Engineering for contributions to nanotechnology for optoelectronic devices.

+In 2022, he was elected as an international fellow of the UK’s Royal Academy of Engineering.

+In 2023, the President of India conferred on Jagadish the Pravasi Bharatiya Samman Award for his “contributions to science and technology and education".
+This is the highest honor given to overseas Indians by the Government of India.

+He was made a Foreign Member of the Chinese Academy of Sciences and elected a Fellow of the Royal Society of New South Wales in 2024 and of the Royal Society in 2025.

+He has received honorary doctorates from Surrey and Nottingham Trent Universities.